kamochu/xpath-demo/README.md

 * How to get children nodes in an XML content e.g. "/person/contacts/child::*"

 ## Use Cases
-* System configurations can be saved in an XML file e.g. maven uses XML for the POM file, Hibernate supports XML configuration
+* System configurations can be saved in an XML file e.g. maven uses XML for the Project Object Model (POM) file, Hibernate and Log4j  and many more libraries support XML configurations.
 * Data storage - you can use XML to store some data that is loaded by the application during start up.
 This can be thought as a configuration too.
 * SOAP/XML integrations - when you get a headache dealing with XSDs and WSDL and generation of stubs, you can use raw HTTP request and extract the response via XPATH.
 You may need this when integrating to a legacy system.
 * Web Automation - automating web app testing using Selenium requires web testing